Chatham/repo-snapshots/README.md

 As the local mirror updates over time, it will unlink the removed package versions.
 The snapshot directory will retain the link, so the package version is still available.
 Each snapshot directory will represent the state of the repository at the time the snapshot was taken.

 Since APT repositories are just a directory structure, it is easy to serve the local mirrors and snapshots over http.
 For extra simplicity, URLs can be configured to be aliases to specific snapshot directories.
 These are referred to as **named snapshots**.

+Each snapshot represents a patch set that can be deployed to servers.

 ## Quick Start Guide